GATOS XIV: The first direct kinematic evidence of dusty outflows from AGN via PAH kinematics of local Seyfert galaxies with JWST: Discussion

 The 3.4 $\mu$m feature results from aliphatic hydrocarbons, where instead of a closed carbon chain (aromatic), open carbon chains, either as side groups or as independent molecules, produce the feature at 3.4 $\mu$m \citep[][]{Wexler1967, Duley1981, Pauzat1999}.

 Given that the 3.4 $\mu$m feature is relatively weak compared to the 3.3 $\mu$m PAH feature, the signal to noise of most targets in this work is not sufficient to produce a velocity map.
 However for NGC 7582 we are able to produce a velocity map which is shown in Fig. \ref{fig:PAH34} in comparison with the 3.3 $\mu$m PAH.
 We also detect the double peak in the 3.4 $\mu$m feature at 3.395 $\mu$m and 3.405 $\mu$m.
-The strong presence of the latter feature indicates that the PAHs are shielded by molecular gas \citep[][]{Thatte2026}.
+The strong presence of the latter feature indicates that the PAHs are shielded by molecular gas \citep[][]{Thatte2026} as it arises from more fragile aliphatic chains which are more easily destroyed in hard radiation fields.

 We find no convincing evidence for the presence of the outflow in the residual velocity map of the 3.4 $\mu$m feature in Fig. \ref{fig:PAH34} with the velocity well reproduced by the disk model.
 The 3.4 $\mu$m feature is thought to be dominated by aliphatic side groups on aromatic molecules \citep[][]{Joblin1996, Pendleton2002, Yang2023} and so it is not necessarily a tracer of the total aliphatic content.
 Therefore the lack of 3.4 $\mu$m in the outflow could be explained as the stripping of aliphatic side groups from large PAHs in the hard radiation field of the outflow \citep[][]{Joblin1996, Jones2013, Yang2016}.